patrickhancke/kbc-cloud-native-practical-case/lab-02-rest-api/README.md

 # Cocktail API
 These are the requirements for the endpoint:
 * HTTP GET ``/cocktails``
-* it must support a query parameter named ``search`` which accepts a ``String`` value.
-This parameter acts as a filter to restrict the number of returned cocktails
+* it must support a request parameter named ``search`` which accepts a ``String`` value.
+This parameter acts as a filter to limit the number of returned cocktails
 * it must return the cocktail resource(s) in ``json`` format

 Sample request: ``GET http://localhost:8080/cocktails?search=Russian``